-{In practice, however, the exact distribution functions are only partially tractable or entirely intractable (although they theoretically exist), so exact inference from the full joint distribution is impractical.
-Therefore, the remainder of this section develops sparse optimization as a deterministic relaxation of the Bayesian inference problem, while still embedding the notion of vulnerability evolution into our optimization framework.}
+In practice, however, the exact distribution functions are only partially tractable or entirely intractable (although they theoretically exist), making exact inference from the full joint distribution impractical.
+Therefore, the remainder of this section develops sparse optimization as a deterministic relaxation of the Bayesian inference problem, while still embedding the notion of vulnerability evolution into our framework.